imgag/ngs-bits/doc/GSvar/variant_publication.md

 Make sure that all information is present in the NGSD *before* opening the LOVD upload dialog.
 Classification data is taked from the variant list.
 Thus, make sure it is up-to-date using the re-annotation button in the main tool bar of GSvar.

+### LOVD upload fails with the error `None of the given transcripts for this variant are configured in LOVD.`

+LOVD does not supported all RefSeq transcripts.
+A full list of supported transcripts for each gene can be found in the [LOVD documentation](https://databases.lovd.nl/shared/transcripts).

 --